onestardao/WFGY/TensionUniverse/BlackHole/Q008_collatz_conjecture.md

    * Role: act as a soft filter on candidate statements about termination or non termination.
    * Interface:

-     * Input: a candidate statement, its internal representation, and a context tag (World T or World F).
+     * Input: a candidate statement, its internal representation and a context tag (World T or World F).
      * Output: a score indicating whether the statement is consistent with low or high `Tension_Collatz` for that context.

 3. `TU_DiscreteDynamics_Observer_008`